sgmurphy/wordpress-plugins/addons-for-elementor/readme.txt

 * Freemius SDK update to 2.6.1

 = 8.2.2 =
-* Added - A new template for the testimonials slider widget
+* Added - One new style for the testimonials slider widget

 = 8.2.1 =
 * Added - Three new styles for the testimonials slider widget